JamesKni/GPMMod/README.md

 ## Commands

 ### /gpm (x)
-- red - Changes the text colour to red
+- red - Changes the GPM HUD colour to red
-- green - Changes the text colour to green
+- green - Changes the GPM HUD colour to green
-- blue - Changes the text colour to blue
+- blue - Changes the GPM HUD colour to blue
-- white - Changes the text colour to white
+- white - Changes the GPM HUD colour to white

 - hide - Hides the GPM HUD
 - show - Shows the GPM HUD

+- update - Updates the HUD with any changes made to the config

 ### /retard (message)
  - rETArds yOUr mESSage FOr YOU